vgaj/phd/deb/README.md

+## Purpose
 This project builds a deb in a Maven build.
 This is deprecated.
-Use debhelper with the content from the debian folder instead.
+Use debuild with the content from the debian folder instead.